uwetom/Principles-of-3D-Maya-tutorials/worksheet_1_ interface_and_modeling.md

 ![increment and save button](images/worksheet_1/increment_and_save.PNG)

-Increment and save it very helpful as it allows you to go back to previous versions of your model.
+Increment and save it very helpful as it gives you multiple copies of your file allowing you to go back to previous versions if you make a mistake.

 ### Centring
 It is important that your centre your final object so that it appears where expected when imported into other programs.